 Leg 3: Ocean City to Virginia Beach, Virginia

 Leaving Ocean City, you’ll take Highway 13 south and cross one of the most beautiful bridges in America, the Chesapeake Bay Bridge Tunnel.
 This highway cruises above the Chesapeake Bay, occasionally dipping below the surface of the water into tunnels so ships can sail past.
 Don’t worry, it’s not as scary as it sounds!

 : If you’re looking to wind down before driving more, stay at the Home2 Suites by Hilton.
 It features modern rooms, free breakfast, and a pool if you’ve still got your swimsuit.
 Cost per night: from $122

 : Stop by Old Exchange, where kids can visit a creepy real-life dungeon that once housed actual pirates!

 Leg 6: Charleston to Jacksonville, Florida

 This next leg of the voyage will finally take you into the Sunshine State—and to the second Jacksonville on this New York to Key West road trip.

-If you’re only going to visit the beaches in one city during this trip, Jacksonville Florida should be an easy contender.
-Jacksonville has some of the least crowded, most accessible, and well maintained beaches on the east coast.
+Hit the beaches: If you’re only going to visit the beaches in one city during this trip, Jacksonville FL should be an easy contender.
+Jacksonville has some of the least crowded, most accessible, and well-maintained beaches on the east coast.
+Start with

 Remember when we said earlier that New York City doesn’t need an introduction?
 Well, neither does the next stop on this trip: Orlando.
 Orlando is perhaps the best-known tourist destination in Florida and it’s likely the stop the kids are most excited about.